-3.3 Synchronous Replication
+254 3.3 Synchronous Replication

-In contrast to asynchronous replication, synchronous replication requires that the updated data objects of write requests must be synchronously replicated to all or a majority of datacenters before applications get a successful response from the datacenter accepting the requests in the cloud, as presented in Figure 4(b).
-This synchronous replication mechanism can effectively guarantee a consistent view of cross-datacenter replicated data and it enables developers to build distributed systems that can provide strong consistency and a set of ACID semantics like transactions, which, compared with that in loosely consistent asynchronous replication, simplifies application building for the wide-area usage for the reason that applications can make use of serializable semantic properties while are free from write conflicts and system crashes [6][9][11][20][25].
+In contrast to asynchronous replication, synchronous replication requires that the 255 updated data objects of write requests must be synchronously replicated to all or a 256 majority of datacenters before applications get a successful response from the data-257 center accepting the requests in the cloud, as presented in Fig. 4b.
+This synchronous 258 replication mechanism can effectively guarantee a consistent view of cross-datacenter 259 replicated data and it enables developers to build distributed systems that can provide 260 strong consistency and a set of ACID semantics like transactions, which, com-261 pared with that in loosely consistent asynchronous replication, simplifies application 262 building for the wide-area usage for the reason that applications can make use of se-263 rializable semantic properties while are free from write conflicts and system crashes 264 [6, 9, 11, 20, 25].
+265

-The key point of synchronous replication is to keep states of replicas across different datacenters the same.
-A simple and intuitive way to realize this is to use synchronous master/slave mechanism [4][6][11].
-The master waits for the writes to be fully committed in slaves before acknowledging to applications and is responsible for failure detection of the system.
-Another method to maintain consistent and up-to-date replicas among datacenters is to use Paxos [16], which is a fault-tolerant and optimal consensus algorithm for RSM [15] in a decentralized way.
-Paxos works well when a majority of datacenters are alive and at current, many system services adopt Paxos [6][2][11][17][18][20] as their underlying synchronous replication algorithm.
+The key point of synchronous replication is to keep states of replicas across 266 different datacenters the same.
+A simple and intuitive way to realize this is to use 267 synchronous master/slave mechanism [4, 6, 11].
+The master waits for the writes to 268 be fully committed in slaves before acknowledging to applications and is responsible 269 for failure detection of the system.
+Another method to maintain consistent and up-270 to-date replicas among datacenters is to use Paxos [16], which is a fault-tolerant and 271 optimal consensus algorithm for RSM [15] in a decentralized way.
+Paxos works well 272 when a majority of datacenters are alive and at current, many system services adopt 273 Paxos [2, 6, 11, 17, 18, 20] as their underlying synchronous replication algorithm.
+274 However, no matter which method is used, the overall throughput and perfor-275 mance of the services based on synchronous replication will be constrained when the communication latencies between datacenters are at high expense [7, 9, 11] and scalability is limited by strong consistency to certain extent.
+As a result, many researches put forward mechanisms to help improve the throughput and scalability of the whole system while not destroying the availability and consistency for applications.
+These mechanisms include reasonable partitioning of data [2, 6, 11], efficient use of concurrent control [7, 11, 31] and adopting combined consistent models [7-9, 22, 25].